Related publications

 You don’t need to apply for the NHS LIS if you or your partner already receive Guarantee Pension Credit, because this entitles you to full help with health costs.
 Take your benefit letter to appointments as proof of eligibility.

-You can have a free NHS eye test at least every two years if you’re 60 or over.
+In England and Wales, you can have a free NHS eye test at least every two years if you’re 60 or over.
+In Scotland, you won't need to pay for an NHS eye test no matter your age.

-If you or your partner receive Guarantee Pension Credit, you can get vouchers towards the cost of glasses or contact lenses.
+If you or your partner receive Guarantee Pension Credit or the NHS LIS, you can get vouchers towards the cost of glasses or contact lenses.

 Some high-street opticians offer reductions on the price of glasses for over-60s, so it's worth checking before you choose where to buy your glasses.

-You can get help with some or all of your dental care costs.
-If you or your partner receive Guarantee Pension Credit, you can both get free NHS dental care.
+In England, you can get help with some or all of your dental care costs if you receive certain benefits – for example, if you or your partner receive Guarantee Pension Credit or the NHS LIS, you can both get free NHS dental care.

 NHS hearing tests are free and can be booked through your GP.
 If you can’t get to a face-to-face hearing test without help, you may be eligible for a free check at home.
 Ask your GP for details.